shukriadams/tuna-server/README.md

 You can try out a [Tuna demo](https://tuna-demo.shukriadams.com/) - the username/password are demo/demo.

 Tuna has no social media or sharing capabilities of any kind, though it does let you post play stats to [Last.fm](http://last.fm).
-It works in browsers only, and it likely works badly on iOS due to how heavily Apple locks down in-browser cachine.
+It works in browsers only, and it likely works badly on iOS due to how heavily Apple locks down in-browser caching.

 ## Requirements